Black Astrum

-Black Astrum is an English business card manufacturer based in London and the Royal County of Berkshire.
-The company specialises in made to order diamond encrusted business and members cards, supplying them across Europe, the Middle East and Asia.
+Black Astrum is an English business card manufacturer based in London and Berkshire.
+The company specialises in made to order diamond-encrusted business and member cards, supplying them across Europe, the Middle East and Asia.
 The company offers its signature cards on a strict invitation-only basis with each card custom designed according to customers' specifications.
 The product has been included in Tatler magazine's 'Object of Desire' and Millionaire Asia's 'Must have item for men'.